nvitya/vihal/xtensa/ESP/README.md

 Only exececution from RAM is supported so far.
 XIP is not planned by me (but is not so hard to implement).

-__WARNING: Wifi/Bluetooth support is not included and probably they won't ever work with VIHAL__ (Because these parts are closed source and no hw documentation is available)
+__WARNING: Wifi/Bluetooth support is not included and probably they won't ever work with VIHAL__ (No hardware documentation is available and the Espressif drivers are closed source for these parts)

 ## VIHAL Driver Status for the ESP32 Integrated Peripherals